 6. There’s Nothing Scary About The Higher Belts

 Despite all the memes suggesting that white belts are only food and the higher belts are hungry, circling sharks, this is not the case.
 Well, no completely.
-The fact that you’re on the bottom of the food chain shouldn’t be a reason to avoid more advanced students.
+The fact that you’re at the bottom of the food chain shouldn’t be a reason to avoid more advanced students.

 Rolling with your peers or people near your level is a recipe for disaster when you are a white belt.
 Despite being extremely humbling and uncomfortable, you need the experience from those rolls.
-It is the best way to learn what not to do, which is kind of the point at white belt.
+It is the best way to learn what not to do, which is kind of the point of a white belt.
 Later on, you’ll be the one inflicting the discomfort, but that comes only after being on the receiving end.

 Moreover, when it is time for drills, it is wiser to look for a more experienced partner.
 That way you’ll get a partner who knows what they’re doing, as well as someone to consult during the drills.
-Again, do not hesitate to ask higher ranked partners anything.
+Again, do not hesitate to ask higher-ranked partners anything.
 They all went through what you’re going through and are generally more than willing to help out.

 7. Keep Showing Up